study-partner/study-partner.github.io/index.md

 ### Admin home page

 Admins are sent to this page after logging in.
-It has the same options as the user home page with the exception of the "contact admin" option, which is replaced by the "view report" option.
+It has the same options as the user home page with the exception of the "contact admin" option, which is replaced by the "view reports" option.
 This option allows admins to view messages sent from users.

 <img src="images/landing-admin.png" alt="Admin Home Page">